bjrtx/oligomer/README.md

 # Oligomer

-## SageMath language
+## Modules and libraries

+The code in `learning.py` depends on the standard Python packages NumPy and scikit-learn.
+Both are installable through tools such as pip or conda.

-The code in this project is contained in `oligomer.py` and written in Python with references to the SageMath library.
+The code in `oligomer.py` and written in Python with references to the SageMath library.
 SageMath is documented at https://www.sagemath.org/.

 ## Executing code

+The code in `learning.py` is standard Python3 code.

+### SageMath
-1. For the time being, the recommended method for using this code is to copy-paste the contents of `oligomer.py` into the cell at https://sagecell.sagemath.org/, then add the commands you want to be executed below.
+1. For the time being, the recommended method for using `oligomer.py` is to paste its contents into the cell at https://sagecell.sagemath.org/, then add the commands you want to be executed below.
 2. Alternative method:
     1. Install SageMath as a standalone software.
     2. Write SageMath code (in particular, almost any Python code is valid SageMath code) in a file, say `main.sage`, containing the line `import oligomer`.